dautroc/nvim/README.md

 </h1>

 ## About
-This nvim configuration is built for web development (mostly part for Rails project).
+This Neovim configuration is specifically tailored for web development, with a focus on Rails projects in particular.

 ## Setup

-First you need have your nvim version at least 0.9.1.
-Follow [nvim instruction](https://neovim.io/)
+First, ensure that your Neovim version is at least 0.9.1.
+You can follow the instructions provided by Neovim [here](https://neovim.io/) to install or update it

 ## Config Dependencies
 - node >= 18